 this is Mansion Architecture.

-Rand Soellner of the HOME ARCHITECTS ® designs quite a few large houses.
-Among other things, he has a specialty in mansion architecture.
-Soellner’s mansion architecture is extraordinary, ranging from castles to mountain estate houses to family legacy villages.
-He used to design very large commercial projects and developed a strong capability to deal with large, complex facilities.
+HOME ARCHITECTS ® designs quite a few large houses.
+Among other things, they have a specialty in mansion architecture.
+The company’s mansion architecture is extraordinary, ranging from castles to mountain estate houses to family legacy villages.
+Their Senior Staff Architect used to design very large commercial projects and developed a strong capability to deal with large, complex facilities.

 To handle mansion architecture

 your architect needs to know how to design large complex facilities